Test Scanning Services

 For other special cases, information about research projects, and general questions, contact the Scanning Office at scanning.office@austin.utexas.edu.

-In Person Service and Physical Drop Off Service
+In Person Service

 For in-person service, contact the Scanning Office at scanning.office@austin.utexas.edu to request an appointment.
 We are on the fifth floor of the George I. Sanchez Building (SZB 5.814A), 1912 Speedway.
 Area accessibility.